Significant-Gravitas/AutoGPT/BULLETIN.md

 - Tests have been conducted for a new CI pipeline.
 - A code owners policy has been added.
 - Test against Python 3.10 (not 3.10 + 3.11) to halve the number of tests that are executed.

+## Plugin support 🔌
+Auto-GPT now has support for plugins!
+With plugins, you can extend Auto-GPT's abilities, adding support for third-party services and more.
+See https://github.com/Significant-Gravitas/Auto-GPT-Plugins for instructions and available plugins.
+Denylist handling for plugins is now available.

+*From now on, we will be focusing on major improvements* rather than bugfixes, as we feel stability has reached a reasonable level.
+Most remaining issues relate to limitations in prompt generation and the memory system, which will be the focus of our efforts for the next release.